nychealth/covid-vaccine-data/people/Readme.md

 |PERC_FULLY |Estimated percentage of the population fully vaccinated by indicated subgroup |Cumulative |
 |PERC_1PLUS |Estimated percentage of the population who have received at least one dose of COVID-19 vaccine by indicated subgroup |Cumulative |

 ### coverage-by-demo-allages.csv

 This file has the same variable definitions as coverage-by-demo.csv.
 The population denominator includes NYC residents of all ages.
 Data on people reported with two or more races, other races/ethnicities and unknown race/ethnicity or sex are not shown.
 Counts for these groups are available in coverage-by-demo.csv.

+### coverage-by-demo-children.csv

+This file has the same variable definitions as coverage-by-demo.csv, but is restricted to NYC children aged 5 to 17.
+Data on people reported with two or more races, other races/ethnicities and unknown race/ethnicity or sex are not shown.
+Counts for these groups are available in coverage-by-demo.csv.

 ### coverage-by-demo-adults.csv

 This file has the same variable definitions as coverage-by-demo.csv, but is restricted to NYC adults 18 years and older.
 Data on people reported with two or more races, other races/ethnicities and unknown race/ethnicity or sex are not shown.
 Counts for these groups are available in coverage-by-demo.csv.

 ### coverage-by-boro-demo.csv